Managing the Energy Transition

 What's it all about?
 The clean energy transition is upon us–cleaner, cheaper resources like wind, solar, and batteries are the future.
 But PJM is still stuck living in the past and has hampered the transition.
 We are on constant watch to make sure power grid operators get with the program and employ rules that treat clean energy sources fairly.

 3. The gas fast-track: The nation’s largest power grid operator says it’s “fuel neutral” when considering energy resources, but PJM policies tend to favor dirty gas at the expense of wind and solar projects.
-For example, instead of fully complying with FERC Order 2023, a federal rule to improve and speed the process of connecting to the grid, PJM has unveiled a special, “one-time” fast-track interconnection process, called the Reliability Resource Initiative, that would bypass the existing interconnection queue.
+For example, instead of fully and completely complying with FERC Order 2023, a federal rule to improve and speed the process of connecting to the grid, PJM has unveiled a special, “one-time” fast-track interconnection process, called the Reliability Resource Initiative, that would bypass the existing interconnection queue.
 PJM’s proposal would let new resources–including dirty gas plants–cut in line and be considered along with projects that have already been waiting—for years—for PJM to connect them to the grid.

 Resources